Free · Open source · macOS

 See it work

 Hold the hotkey.
 Speak a full sentence.
 Release.
-Your words appear at the cursor — in a code editor, a terminal, a Slack thread, a note.
+Your voice is transcribed and typed at the cursor — in an email, a Slack thread, a Notion page, a Google Doc, ChatGPT, or a code editor — without ever leaving your Mac.

 Hold Option plus Space